auth0/auth0-oidc-client-net/docs-source/documentation/advanced-scenarios/browsers.md

 });
 ```

-In case the default implementations that each SDK provides does not suit the needs for your application, each SDK allows to provide your own custom browser implementation by implementing the `IBrowser` interface.
+In case the default implementations that each SDK provides does not suit the needs for your application, each SDK allows you to specify your own custom browser implementation by implementing the `IBrowser` interface.

 ```
 public class CustomBrowser : IBrowser